OL’ SAVANNAH (Mountain Music/Folk)

 Following the release of their first album, the four mobile members continued touring throughout Ontario and Quebec until their second Eastern tour in August 2011.
 The electric guitar and lap steel were largely replaced by the banjo, moving the group away from the Piedmont Valley and into the Appalachian Mountains themselves.
 Ol’ Savannah’s sophomore album, Underneath the Old Red Barn (May, 2012) reflects this change, including such old time covers as Coo Coo and Old Plank Road.
 As with their first album, the group toured this album from eastern Ontario all the way to St. John’s, NL.

 Now in their fourth year, Speedy, Bartleby and Kevin remain as the skeleton of Ol’ Savannah, enlisting the help of Tim van de Ven (percussion) and Ram Krishnan (bass) to flesh out their sound on stage.
-Production of Ol’ Savannah’s third album, “Death on the Mountain,” is underway and will be released September, 2013.
+Production of Ol’ Savannah’s third album, “Death on the Mountain,” is completed and the album was released on September 7, 2013.

 Since their formation in 2010, Ol’ Savannah have played shows in ON: Toronto, Ottawa, Guelph, London, Peterborough, Kingston, Oshawa; QC: Montreal, Quebec, Val-David, Chicoutimi, Ste-Rose du Nord, Wakefield, Eastern Townships; NB: Moncton, St. Andrews, Saint John, Fredericton; NS: Halifax, Sydney; PEI: Charlottetown, Alberton; and NL: St. John’s